backupbrew/switchbrew/Internet Browser.md

 ## Applet Launching

-The web-applets are launched using a storage containing the input arg data, on exit the output storage contains the "\*ReturnValue" reply data struct.
-The output struct is specific to each applet.
+The web-applets are launched using a storage containing the input arg data, on exit the output storage contains the "\*ReturnValue" reply data.

+Input/output storage size for TLV data is 0x2000-bytes.

 ### Library Applet Versions